Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're specialized in this cantrip, you don't provoke opportunity attacks from the creature you target with it for the rest of the turn.

 ## [Message](/spells/message/)
-If you're specialized in this cantrip, you may force a creature to make an Intelligence saving throw the first time you target it with this spell.
-On failure, it believes that the voice is emanating from its own thoughts.
+If you're specialized in this cantrip, you can mask your voice when casting it.
+You may force a creature to make an Intelligence saving throw the first time you target it with this spell.
+On failure, it believes that the voice is emanating from its own thoughts, but you don't know whether it succeeds or fails.

 ## [Minor Illusion](spells/minor-illusion)
 If you're specialized in this cantrip, you can animate an image you create.
 When you cast this spell and as a bonus action on each of your following turns, you can move the illusion up to 30 feet.
 You must be within 60 feet of it to do so.